Hollowforth: Description

-Hollowforth reflects the Art Nouveau influence the theme of which is carried through into the fluld geometric pattern of the shingled wall surfaces.
+Hollowforth reflects the Art Nouveau influence the theme of which is carried through into the fluid geometric pattern of the shingled wall surfaces.
 Its roof is a dramatic composition of stepped hips, broken gables, massive brick chimneys and dormer windows with conical caps.
 The shingled upper walls are bellcast over the lower brick walls supported on a sandstone base.
 The variety of window forms is typical of the period.
 The interior contains several fine Art Nouveau features such as leadlighting, tapered stair balusters and joinery details.
 Prior to its conversion into 2 strata units, the house was being used as 13 flatettes.

 A dramatic and innovative architectural statement in the shingle style by one of the leading architects of the Federation era, E. Jeaffreson Jackson.
 Hollowforth joins with a number of Horbury Hunt's commissions to represent the finest examples of this style within the State.
 The fine landscape setting contributes to the significance of the property.
 The interior room configuration is significant as is the room size and detailing.